Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-24-Open-Letter-to-ICCF.md

 > All we Ukraininans want is to be left in peace

 What a powerful statement!
-Zhukova runs a charity for Ulrainian chess players that are effected by the war.
-It's a touching and  powerfull interview, done in 2022 but aged well!
+Zhukova runs a charity for Ukrainian chess players that are effected by the war.
+It's a touching and  powerfull interview, done in 2022 but but is a timeless interview valid now and in hundred years to come!

-Another great supporting book which I bought is
+Another great read and learning is the supporting book which I bought a year ago:

 **From Ukraine with Love for Chess**